 740/750 m long trains can run on RFC North Sea-Mediterranean except in Belgium during day time.
-Works are in progress or planned to extend some siding:
+Works are in progress or planned to extend some sidings.
+The study is ongoing on RFC North Sea - Med and Rhine-Alpine